domenicquirl/comprehensive-rust/src/modules/visibility.md

 - Less commonly, you can give visibility to a specific path.
 - In any case, visibility must be granted to an ancestor module (and all of its descendants).
+- Visibility qualifiers can also be applied to individual struct fields, so code outside the module can only access some of the fields (like `public` vs. `private` members in C++ or `private` fields in Java).

 </details>